codingcatfish/GTFS-Exploration/README.md

 1. **Haversine**: Returns straight line distance that accounts for Earth's curvature
 2. **Manhattan**: Returns distance that treats longitude and latitude as a grid layout (for roads that follow a street-like layout).

-The Haversine method is used by default, while line 43 contains the Manhattan method instead.
+The Haversine method is used by default.
+This can be toggled in line 14 by setting **haversine_mode** to False.

 ### Link Trips into a Schedule
 Combine trips, stop_times, and stops.
 The resulting data frame contains the headers:

     trip_id | route_id | stop_sequence | stop_name | arrival_time | departure_time | Trip distance (in miles)

-Data can be saved to a csv by uncommenting the last line.
+The output can be saved to a CSV in Line 11 by setting **save_combined_data** to True.

 ### Bus Schedules and Statistics
 1. **bus_schedule:** Builds a basic schedule showing schedules for each vehicle (unique block_id).
 The resulting data frame is grouped by block_id with the header: